Sarkan DocumentationSarkan Documentation

 kubectl label pvc <pvc_name>... <pvc_selector>

-3. Display created volumes status
+3. Display created volumes status:

-kubectl get saunafschunkvolumes,saunafsmetadatavolumes
+kubectl get saunafschunkvolumes,saunafsmetadatavolumes --namespace saunafs-operator

 Manual SaunaFS volumes creation

-• persistentVolumeClaimName - name of the PVC to use
+• persistentVolumeClaimName - Name of the PVC to use

 apiVersion: saunafs.sarkan.io/v1beta1